Jump down to the schedule, assignments, or policies (including my AI policy).

 AI Policy

-AI statement: The purpose of this class is to learn how to articulate your ideas throughout the design process, while developing a breadth of technical skills for prototyping.
-The valuable human skill that you will gain in this class is the ability to think creatively throughout the design process and to write and articulate the decisions you made.
-I am less concerned with technical skills and indeed, generative AI is a valuable time-saver when creating boilerplate code.
 To that end, here is an incomplete list of acceptable and unacceptable uses of AI in my class.
 If you have a question on whether a specific use of AI is allowed or not, you must message me on Slack and ask before you use AI.
 Any unauthorized use of AI will be considered violations of academic integrity and will be brought before the Honor Council.
+Please maintain integrity, for your learning, your personal character, and academic record.

 Allowed uses of AI